ziad0x0f/Wuzzuf-Web-Scraper/readme.md

 ## **What Actually The Script Do?**

-The script presents a main function called  **scraper** what it actually does that it take the following parameters:
+The script presents a main function called  **scraper**(search_for, pages, keywords) what it actually does that it take the following parameters:

 * **Job title** to search for ex: *Data Analyst*, or even it can be more general like *Data* which would return every job title that might be related to  the word data.